 His raw, blues-soaked roar gave the British Invasion its gritty soul, turning rock and roll into a vehicle for primal emotion.

-Eric Burdon emerged from the industrial grit of Newcastle not as a polished pop star, but as a force of nature.
-As the frontman for The Animals, he channeled the anguish and release of American blues into a new, explosive sound.
-His volcanic delivery on hits like 'House of the Rising Sun' and 'We Gotta Get Out of This Place' didn't just capture a mood—it defined an era of working-class defiance.
-Never content to be a nostalgia act, Burdon later dove headfirst into psychedelia with a new iteration of the band and explored funk with War, penning the epochal 'Spill the Wine.'
-His career has been a restless, decades-long journey, cementing his status as one of rock's most enduring and uncompromising voices.
+Eric Burdon's volcanic delivery on 'House of the Rising Sun' and 'We Gotta Get Out of This Place' defined an era of working-class defiance.
+Born in 1941 in Newcastle, he fronted The Animals, channeling American blues into a new, explosive sound.
+He later dove into psychedelia with a new iteration of the band and explored funk with War, penning 'Spill the Wine.'
+His career has been a restless, decades-long journey, never content to be a nostalgia act.
+Burdon remains one of rock's most enduring and uncompromising voices.

 1928–1945